mrjoes/mrjoes.github.com/about.md

 Who am I?
 ---------

 My name is Serge Koval.
-Nickname - Joes.
 Live in Kiev, Ukraine.

 Profession?
 -----------

 Programmer.
-A bit of python, C# and web-related technologies.
+Passionate about Python.
+Have experience with .NET platform (C# mostly), C, C++, a bit of gamedev and x86 assembly language.

 How to reach me
 ---------------